YablokovDmitry/DatabaseView/README.md

-# Android Database Inspector View
+# Android Database Inspector Widget

 A floating widget displays a list of the databases in your app and the tables that each database contains.